US Treasury Secretary Janet Yellen visits China as part of efforts to soothe strained relations | Law-Order

 - China

-Yellen planned to focus on stabilizing the global economy and challenging Chinese support of Russia during its invasion of Ukraine, Treasury officials in Washington told reporters ahead of the trip.
+Businesspeople have warned that might harm innovation and growth as both governments tighten controls on trade in technology and other goods deemed sensitive.

-The secretary was due to meet with Chinese officials, American businesspeople and members of the public, according to Treasury officials.
-They gave no details, but said Yellen wouldn't meet Chinese leader Xi Jinping.
+Yellen planned to discuss “targeted action” by Washington on trade due to national security or human rights concerns, according to the official, who briefed reporters on condition of anonymity.

-Yellen follows Secretary of State Antony Blinken, who met Xi last month in the highest-level US visit to Beijing in five years.
-The two agreed to stabilize relations but failed to agree on improving communications between their militaries.
+Her visit follows one by Secretary of State Antony Blinken, who met Xi last month in the highest-level US visit to Beijing in five years.
+The two agreed to stabilise relations but failed to agree on improving communications between their militaries.

-Yellen earlier warned against economic decoupling, or disconnecting U.S. and Chinese industry and markets.
-Businesspeople have warned the world might split into separate markets, slowing innovation and economic growth, as both governments tighten controls on trade in technology and other goods deemed sensitive.
+China's government has been frustrated by US curbs on Chinese access to advanced processor chips on security grounds.
+That threatens to delay or derail the ruling Communist Party's efforts to develop telecoms, artificial intelligence and other technologies.

 Ties became especially testy after a Chinese surveillance balloon flew over the United States in February and was shot down.